 - 648.250. (a) The State Personnel Board shall establish, maintain, administer, and publish annually an updated list of certified administrative hearing interpreters it has determined meet the minimum standards in interpreting skills and linguistic abilities in languages designated pursuant to Section 648.260.
-Any interpreter so listed may be examined by each employing agency to determine the interpreter's knowledge of the employing agency's technical program terminology and procedures. - (b) Court interpreters certified pursuant to Section 68562, and interpreters listed on the State Personnel Board's recommended lists of court and administrative hearing interpreters before July 1, 1993, shall be deemed certified for purposes of this section.
+Any interpreter so listed may be examined by each employing agency to determine the interpreter's knowledge of the employing agency's technical program terminology and procedures. - 9 (b) Court interpreters certified pursuant to Section 68562, and interpreters listed on the State Personnel Board's recommended lists of court and administrative hearing interpreters before July 1, 1993, shall be deemed certified for purposes of this section. - 13 Comment.

-Comment.
 Section 648.250 continues subdivision (e) of former Section 11513 without substantive change.

-§ 648.255.
+15 § 648.255.
 Certification of medical examination interpreters

-648.255. (a) The State Personnel Board shall establish, maintain, administer, and publish annually, an updated list of certified medical examination interpreters it has determined meet the minimum standards in interpreting skills and linguistic abilities in languages designated pursuant to Section 648.260.

-(b) Court interpreters certified pursuant to Section 68562 and administrative hearing interpreters certified pursuant to Section 648.260 shall be deemed certified for purposes of this subdivision.
+- 648.255. (a) The State Personnel Board shall establish, maintain, administer, and publish annually, an updated list of certified medical examination interpreters it has determined meet the minimum standards in interpreting skills and linguistic abilities in languages designated pursuant to Section 648.260. - (b) Court interpreters certified pursuant to Section 68562 and administrative hearing interpreters certified pursuant to Section 648.250 shall be deemed certified for purposes of this section. - Comment.

-Comment.
 Section 648.255 continues subdivision (f) of former Section 11513 without substantive change.

-§ 648,260.
+25 § 648.260.
 Designation of languages for certification

-648.260. (a) The State Personnel Board shall designate the languages for which certification shall be established under Sections 648.250 and 648.255.
-The languages designated shall include, but not be limited to, Spanish, Tagalog, Arabic, Cantonese, Japanese, Korean, Portuguese, and Vietnamese until the State Personnel Board finds that there is an insufficient need for interpreting assistance in these languages.
+- 648.260. (a) The State Personnel Board shall designate the languages for which certification shall be established under Sections 648.250 and 648.255.
+The languages designated shall include, but not be limited to, Spanish, Tagalog, Arabic, Cantonese, Japanese, Korean, Portuguese, and Vietnamese until the State - Arabic, Cantonese, Japanese, Korean, Portuguese, and Vietnamese until the State Personnel Board finds that there is an insufficient need for interpreting assistance in these languages. - in these languages.

-- (b) The language designations shall be based on the following: - (1) The language needs of non-English-speaking persons appearing before the administrative agencies, as determined by consultation with the agencies. - (2) The cost of developing a language examination. - (3) The availability of experts needed to develop a language examination. - (4) Other information the board deems relevant.
+(b) The language - (b) The language designations shall be based on the following: - 33 (1) The language needs of non-English-speaking persons appearing before the administrative agencies, as determined by consultation with the agencies. - 35 (2) The cost of developing a language examination. - 36 (3) The availability of experts needed to develop a language examination. - 37 (4) Other information the board deems relevant. - Comment.

-Comment.
 Section 648.260 continues subdivision (g) of former Section 11513 without substantive change.